 If, after any appeals, the OSHA citations are found to be valid, the company will be placed in the SVEP for a minimum of three years.

 Consequences of Being on the SVEP

-There are a number of consequences that companies will need to endure when they are in this program.
+There are several consequences that companies will need to endure when they are in this program.
 They include:

-- Public List of Offenders - The list of companies in the SVEP is public, which can cause many companies serious problems, which can have a negative impact on their ability to get new customers or attract top talent.
+- Public List of Offenders - The list of companies in the SVEP is public, which can cause many companies serious problems, which can hurt their ability to get new customers or attract top talent.

-- Expanded Inspections - If a company is placed in the SVEP for an issue at one of their locations, OSHA will begin performing expanded inspections at other branches and locations, if applicable.
+- Expanded Inspections - If a company is placed in the SVEP for an issue at one of its locations, OSHA will begin performing expanded inspections at other branches and locations, if applicable.

 - Increased Inspections - The frequency of inspections will also be increased.

 - OSHA Press Release - Additional bad press for the company will come from an OSHA press release that will include a 'shaming quote' issued by a high-up OSHA official.

 These consequences can have a serious financial impact on most types of companies.
 The bad press associated with being on this list is going to make it much more difficult for a company to retain existing clients, and attract new ones.
 Many companies won't want to do business with a company on this list due to the known safety concerns, which could result in a direct impact on their business.